"(Required)" indicates required fields

 The common symptoms of Cushing’s disease

-By now, you know the symptoms you have been feeling are a result of Cushing’s disease.
+By now, you know the symptoms you have been feeling may be a result of Cushing’s disease.
 While your symptoms may be different from someone else’s, there are some symptoms that typically occur.
 You may have experienced some or all of these common symptoms at one time or another.
 If your Cushing’s disease has gone away and come back, you may even have different symptoms now than in the past.

 Model of human body showing symtom areas